 There are those who tell you that Braunston tunnel has an s-bend and you cannot see right through.

-There are those who claim Braunston tunnel has no s-bend and you can see through.
+There are those who tell you that Braunston tunnel has no s-bend and that you can see through.

 Braunston tunnel HAS an S-bend and you CAN see right through

-Having 'safely' negoiated Braunston top-lock in fast-fading light, it was considered expedient to moor up by the next til the morrow morn.
-It's harder to find drowned bodies by night and maybe nobody would hear the splash anyway.
+Having 'safely' negotiated the top Braunston lock in fast-fading light, it was considered expedient to moor up by the next til the morrow morn.
+It's harder to find a drowned body by night and nobody would hear the splash anyway.
 I did feel quite chuffed though that in less than 50 hours I'd taken the boat with no demo out of a marina, along a cut, moored and overnighted, gone through a 'difficult' tunnel and down a lock.
-The grand entrance to Braunston was achieved inauspiciously and entirely unnoticed by the general population on the Sunday afternoon by slowly stepping down the locks one by one and walking back for car after each lock.
+The grand entrance to Braunston was achieved inauspiciously and entirely unnoticed on the Sunday afternoon by stepping down the locks one by one and walking back for the car lock by lock.

 Quod erat fecit.

 Little did I know then just HOW much time I had.
-Pentargon went into dry dock on Wed.28th March by which time I had done the Braunston-Hillmorton run twice, been up to Bridge 42a near Ansty, been to Tescos yuck twice yuck YUCK.
+Pentargon went into dry dock on Wed.28th March by which time I had done the Braunston-Hillmorton run twice, been up to Bridge 42a near Ansty, Fiasco Rugby yuck twice yuck YUCK.
 Why have they no Waitrose near t'cut oop here?
-You have to go to Daventry where, hilariously Waitrose is head to head with Fiasco.
+You have to go to Daventry where, hilariously, Waitrose is head to head with Fiasco.
 Saw bridge 56, travelled colourfully through Newbolt 'tunnel.
-(120secs as opposed to 34mins for Braunston.
-I know how to moor up beside No.4 Rugby bus-stop in Brownsover.
-I lost my Samsung Galaxy Tab, my false teeth, a fork, and a pair of reading glasses to t'cut.
-Eventually when my nail-bar went in late at night I fished it out with one of those magnets and decided it's beyond time for getting some sense.
+(2mins as opposed to 24mins for Braunston).
+I knew how to moor up beside the No.4 Rugby Bus-Stop in Brownsover.
+I lost my Samsung Galaxy Tab, my false teeth, a fork and a pair of reading glasses to t'cut.
+Eventually when my nail-bar went in late at night I fished it out with one of those magnets and decided it's beyond time for getting some sense ...